1Kxhu/CuoreUI/README.md

 CuoreUI is currently in development.

 # A WinForms library..
-This is a C# .NET Winforms UI Library with modern-looking controls, components and forms.
+This is a C# .NET Winforms UI Library with <ins>modern-looking</ins> controls, components and forms.

 The library features many controls with a sleek design inspired by Xiaomi and modern Web UI design.

+The library does everything <ins>decently</ins>, for more special-case controls check out other libraries (or use WPF).

 ## 🗿 Why use CuoreUI?
 Have you ever used a UI Library only to find out you need a license, it is unpolished, or it was abandoned?

 **CuoreUI might be the solution.**

-CuoreUI will be alive for as long as possible!
+CuoreUI will be alive for as long as at least one person uses it!

 ## 💾 Where to install?
 `dotnet add package CuoreUI.Winforms`